effortprogrammer/eda-copilot/Readme.md

 ### Introduction

-The reason that I made this application was to save my time when preprocessing the train data.
+The reason that I made this application was to save my time when preprocessing the train data or find incorrect values in the data.

 ### How-to-do